madang804/weather-api/README.md

 ---

 ## About the Project
-This Flask-based web API provides three endpoints for weather-related information:
+This Flask-based web API provides four endpoints for weather-related information:
 - `weather`
 - `temperature`
 - `wind speed and direction`